Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Experimental Evaluation

 \subsection{The Synthesis Process}

 We now shift our perspective from the \emph{output} of the Bespoke-OLAP agent to the \emph{process} by which the Bespoke Agent arrives at its implementations.
-Understanding the synthesis, including the development trajectory, tool usage patterns, and correctness behavior, is essential for assessing the practical viability of the approach.
+Understanding the synthesis, including the development trajectory, tool usage patterns, and correctness behavior, is essential for assessing the practical viability of the approach. \textbf{Development Trajectory and Speedups over Time.}